-Every year my New Year’s resolution is to spend more time exercising, but, like many, I go overboard and burn out very fast.
-Based on gym participation, January is a very busy month.
-However, by February, you can see the numbers beginning to decline; people have burned out with their exercise routine.
+Every year my New Year’s resolution is to exercise more, but, like many, I go overboard and burn out very fast.
+Based on gym participation, January is a hectic month.
+However, by February, the numbers are declining; people have burned out with their exercise routine.

 For many of us, free time always seems to be at a premium.
 There never seems to be enough time for a workout.
-If you’re like me, I spend my time doing cardio exercises (running, biking) but spend very little time weight training.
+If you’re like me, I do cardio exercises (running, biking) but spend very little time weight training.

 Weight training, however, should be a part of everyone’s exercise routine.
 The benefits of weight training include: